 Fluorescent tubes and other mercury containing waste

-Hazardous waste containers
+Hazardous waste containers and other materials contaminated with hazardous waste (e.g. used spill kits)

+Persistent Organic Pollutants (e.g. foam filled furniture treated with fire retardant)

 Hazardous waste must be kept separate from other waste streams as it has more rigorous regulatory and disposal controls.
-If you are unsure whether your waste materials are classed as hazardous, please keep them separate and contact Facilities Manager.
+If you are unsure whether your waste materials are classed as hazardous, please keep them separate and contact SHE Manager. (healthandsafety@glyndwr.ac.uk)

-Hazardous waste must be stored in sealed, labelled containers that are suitable for the waste material.
-Collection will be dealt with separately to routine waste collections and arrangements for disposal made on a case by case basis.
+Hazardous waste must be stored in sealed, labelled containers that are suitable for the substance.
+Collection will be dealt with per waste consignment.
 If the same type and quantity of hazardous waste is generated on a regular basis a contract may be set up for regular collection.

 Waste Electrical and Electronic Equipment Waste